 Ultrasound sends sound waves into the body using a transducer, a hand-held device that sends and receives sound waves.
 For the exam, the sonographer will apply warm gel to your child’s abdomen and place the transducer against his/her skin to take pictures.
 When the sound waves reflect back to the transducer from inside the body, an image is created on the screen.
 Ultrasound does NOT use radiation.

-Infant-Preschooler (birth-age 5): No food or drink for at least 3 hours
+- Birth to Age 4 years- No food or drink for at least 3 hours prior to scan

-Child-Youth (age 5-12): Drink water/juice prior to exam and try not to empty bladder
+- Age 5-12 years- Drink water prior to exam and try not to empty bladder

-Teenager-Adult (age 13-21): Drink 3 cups of water prior to exam and do not empty bladder.
+- Age 13-21 years- Drink 3 cups of water prior to exam and do not empty bladder

-- If your child wears diapers, you may need extra diapers, as sometimes the gel gets on the diaper.
+- If your child wears diapers, you may need extra diapers as gel will sometimes get on the diaper they are wearing.